Nurturing leads in HubSpot (in 2020): The ultimate guide

 Once you have thoroughly analyzed what kind of links your competitors are getting and what keywords and blogs are sourcing those links, it gives you a place to at least start your blogging strategy.

 Publishing the blog

-Now that you’re pro status in the blogging strategy side, it’s time to create your first post and publish.
+Now that you’re pro status on the blogging strategy side, it’s time to create your first post and publish it.

 Publish your post, and monitor for ways that can increase your search volume over time.
-A/B test the title, meta tags, and content.
+Run A/B tests on the title, meta tags, and content.
 Over time, this will help bring more traffic in from work you’ve already done.

 Social Media Publishing

 When you publish a blog post, make sure that these posts are going out to social media channels automatically.